Kendu Bay

 Kendu Bay is a bay and town in Kenya.
 The area is the part of Rachuonyo North District in Homa Bay County.

+Overview

-It is located on the shore of Lake Victoria along Katito-Homa-Bay road.
+It is located at the shores of Lake Victoria along Katito-Homa-Bay road.
 It is the headquarters of the district.
-Kisumu, the largest urban centre in Kenya's western region, is located 40 kilometres north of Kendu Bay, but the route to Kisumu, which goes via Ahero, is much longer as it circumvents Winam Gulf in between kisumu- Ahero- Katito- Kendu Bay is 70 km from Kisumu town.
+Kisumu, the largest urban centre and city in Kenya's western region, is located 40 kilometres north of Kendu Bay, but the route to Kisumu, which goes via Ahero, is much longer as it circumvents Winam Gulf in between kisumu- Ahero- Katito- Kendu Bay is 70km from Kisumu city.
 Kendu Bay is also linked by a road to Homa Bay, located 30 kilometres southwest.

 Kendu Bay forms a town council with a population of 29,638 (1999 census).
 Kendu Bay town council has four wards: Gendia/Awach, Gumba/Jieri, Rambira and Simbi/Kogembo.
 All of them are located within Karachuonyo Constituency.
 Kendu Bay is also headquarters of East Karachuonyo division of Rachuonyo District.

-The area is the birthplace of Barack Obama, Sr., the father of U.S. President Barack Obama, and his parents Hussein Onyango Obama and Habiba Akumu Nyanjoga.
+The area is the birthplace of Barack Obama Sr., the father of U.S. President Barack Obama, and his parents Hussein Onyango Obama and Habiba Akumu Nyanjoga.
 The senior Obama was raised in Alego.